Tejaswa-Shrivastava/civicboost/src/prd.md

 - **Offline Capability**: Service worker foundation for future offline support

 ### Scalability Needs
+- **User Account Management**: Efficient handling of user sessions and data segregation
 - **Notification Scaling**: Efficient notification delivery and user preference management
-- **Data Persistence**: Browser storage for notification preferences and settings
+- **Data Persistence**: User-specific browser storage for reports and notification preferences

 ### Critical Questions
+- How will users understand the benefits of GitHub authentication?
 - How will users discover and configure notification preferences?
 - What happens when users disable notifications after initial setup?
 - How do we prevent notification fatigue while maintaining engagement?
+- How do we handle users who want to switch GitHub accounts?

 ## Edge Cases & Problem Scenarios

+**Authentication Failures**: Clear error messages and retry mechanisms for GitHub login issues
+**Account Switching**: Graceful handling when users want to use different GitHub accounts
 **Notification Permission Denied**: Clear guidance on re-enabling in browser settings
 **Offline Reporting**: Graceful handling when network is unavailable
 **Photo Upload Failures**: Retry mechanisms and clear error messages